justiceadamsUNI/Set-Theory-Research/progress/Week-of-10-1-through-14-update.md

 ```

 ```
-Axiom 4: Seperation Axiom - Let theta be a formula with free variables x0,...,xn.
-Then for all x, for all x0... for all x_n-1 there exists y sugh that y = {z in x: theta(x0,...x_n-1, z)}
+Axiom 4: Separation Axiom - Let theta be a formula with free variables x0,...,xn.
+Then for all x, for all x0... for all x_n-1 there exists y such that y = {z in x: theta(x0,...x_n-1, z)}
 ```